bezerraescossia/bezerraescossia.github.io/_posts/2024-03-26-exploratory-factor-analysis.md

 This technique can be applied in various situations, including:

-1. **Complexity Reduction:** When dealing with many variables, exploratory factor analysis helps us identify the key factors that explain most of the variation in the data.
+1. **Dimensionality Reduction:** When dealing with many variables, exploratory factor analysis helps us identify the key factors that explain most of the variation in the data.

 2. **Creation of Indicators and Scales:** In fields such as opinion research and psychology, for example, it is used to create composite indices or measurement scales by combining multiple variables into broader factors.